Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 How can you take those lessons and apply them to this situation?

-Now, the questions you just asked put the coachee into a solution-focused frame-of-mind.
+Finally, keep in mind that the questions you just asked have put the coachee into a solution-focused frame-of-mind.
 In this state, they are more open and receptive to exploring options for moving forward.
-This of course brings us to the next stage of the workplace coaching process.
+This, of course, brings us to the next stage of the workplace coaching process.

 Step 3: Explore Obstacles and Options

 Having put your coachee into a more positive state-of-mind, it’s now time to explore options for moving forward.

 But just before you take that step, it’s helpful to first identify potential obstacles.
 These are obstacles that could hinder their progress.